Mandatory Insurance and Waiver

 To Appeal an Insurance Charge

-After the enrollment date in October, appeals must be directed to First Risk Advisors who will render a final decision.
-First Risk can be contacted firstname.lastname@example.org.
+After the enrollment date in October (April for Spring waivers), appeals must be directed to Academic Healthplan who will render a final decision.
+Academic Healthplan contact information can be found here.

 The Hard Waiver process has been reviewed and approved by the University of Maryland Office of the General Counsel and Division of Student Affairs.